pvermees/Plasmatrace/README.md

 Specify your selection as a comma-separated list of numbers:
 15,17,18

-Which isotope is measured as "Hf178 -> 260"?
-1: Hf174
-2: Hf177
-3: Hf178
-4: Hf179
-5: Hf180
-x: Exit
-?: Help
-3

 r: Read data files
 m: Specify the method
 t: Tabulate the samples
-s: Mark standards[*]
+s: Mark mineral standards[*]
+g: Mark reference glasses[*]
 v: View and adjust each sample
 p: Process the data[*]
-e: Export the isotope ratios
+e: Export the results
-l: Import/export a session log
+l: Logs and templates
 o: Options
 R: Refresh
 x: Exit
 ?: Help
 s

+a: Add a mineral standard
+r: Remove mineral standards
+l: List the available mineral standards
 t: Tabulate all the samples
-p: Add a standard by prefix
-n: Add a standard by number
-N: Remove a standard by number
-r: Remove all standards
 x: Exit
 ?: Help
-p

-Specify the prefix of the standard (? for help, x to exit):
-BP
+a

-Which of the following standards did you select?
+Choose one of the following standards:
 1: Hogsbo
 2: BP
+3: ME-1
 x: Exit
 ?: Help
+1

+p: Select samples by prefix
+n: Select samples by number
+t: Tabulate all the samples
+x: Exit
+?: Help
+p

+Specify the prefix of the Hogsbo measurements (? for help, x to exit): hogsbo

+a: Add a mineral standard
+r: Remove mineral standards
+l: List the available mineral standards
+t: Tabulate all the samples
+x: Exit
+?: Help
+x

+r: Read data files
+m: Specify the method
+t: Tabulate the samples
+s: Mark mineral standards
+g: Mark reference glasses[*]
+v: View and adjust each sample
+p: Process the data[*]
+e: Export the results
+l: Logs and templates
+o: Options
+R: Refresh
+x: Exit
+?: Help
+g

+a: Add a reference glass
+r: Remove reference glasses
+l: List the available reference glasses
+t: Tabulate all the samples
+x: Exit
+?: Help
+a

+Choose one of the following reference glasses:
+1: NIST610
+2: NIST612
+x: Exit
+?: Help
 2

+p: Select analyses by prefix
+n: Select analyses by number
+t: Tabulate all the analyses
+x: Exit
+?: Help
+p

+Specify the prefix of the NIST612 measurements (? for help, x to exit):
+NIST612

+a: Add a reference glass
+r: Remove reference glasses
+l: List the available reference glasses
+t: Tabulate all the samples
+x: Exit
+?: Help
+x

 r: Read data files
 m: Specify the method
 t: Tabulate the samples
-s: Mark standards
+s: Mark mineral standards
+g: Mark reference glasses
 v: View and adjust each sample
 p: Process the data[*]
-e: Export the isotope ratios
+e: Export the results
-l: Import/export a session log
+l: Logs and templates
 o: Options
 R: Refresh
 x: Exit